Everything You Ever Wanted To Know About Returnships

 Can You Suggest A Returnship To A Company?

-If you are pursuing a job at a company and are encountering resistance because you’ve been out of the workforce for a period of time, you can always educate the employer about Returnships by sharing an article like this one.
+Yes!
+If you are pursuing a job at a company and are encountering resistance because you’ve been out of the workforce for a period of time, suggest a Returnship.
+You can always educate the employer about Returnships by sharing an article like this one.
 In lieu of a structured Returnship program, you can suggest the idea of a shorter-term project or contract work that could convert to full-time work in the future.
 If you and an employer are making arrangements like this, be sure to get the agreement in writing so you are both clear on what you’re committing to.
 And remember that both parties need to perform up to expectations in order for that conversion to a full-time position to make sense.

-Returnship participants are typically assigned a mentor to help ease their transition back to work and to help them succeed at the organization.
-Your mentor might be in a senior position and can help you navigate corporate culture, your relationships with your manager or your colleagues, and many other situations you might encounter as a new employee with the perspective of a seasoned veteran.
+Mentors are typically assigned to Returnship participants to help ease their transition back to work and to help them succeed at the organization.
+Your mentor is likely to be someone in a senior position at the company and have the perspective of a seasoned veteran.
+They can help you navigate corporate culture, your relationship with your manager, and many other situations you might encounter as a new employee.
 If you are assigned a mentor, be sure to discuss how you plan to work together, how often you’ll meet and the types of things your mentor is willing and able to advise you on.
-Be sure to let your mentor know of any areas that you might need extra support in, so they can be prepared to assist with those.

 Buddy

-How To Find Out About Returnships
+How To Find Out About Returnship Programs

 What Other Questions Do You Have?